 Data breaches have affected hundreds of millions of customers across numerous industries.
 When this happens, the companies pay for finding the cause of the breach, notifying customers and regulators, and providing credit monitoring for their customers.
-The average cost of a data breach is several million dollars or more, according to the Ponemon Institute.
+Cyber liability insurance (or data breach insurance) helps your business cover these costs.

 Technology errors and omissions and cyber liability insurance both address cyber risks, but from a different perspective.

-Cyber liability insurance helps companies address the financial aftermath of a cyberattack or another type of data breach that occurs with data on the company's systems.
+Cyber liability insurance, specifically first-party cyber liability insurance, helps companies address the financial aftermath of a cyberattack or another type of data breach that occurs on your own system.
 It pays for the costs of:

-These and related costs are known as first-party costs, since they affect the policyholder, unlike costs your customers must pay after you cause a breach (third-party costs).
-Cyber liability insurance also pays for customer claims resulting from the theft or breach of customer data from your network.
+These costs are known as first-party costs since they affect the policyholder.
+Cyber liability insurance also pays for customer claims resulting from the theft or breach of customer data on your network.